|Sydney vs. Toronto||Melbourne vs. Vancouver||Brisbane vs. Calgary||Halifax vs. Wellington|

 In this case, Adelaide ends up being just a touch more restricted than Montreal and Quebec, which compared to Ontario, enjoys far more liberal liquor and beer laws and late closing times (3AM is closing time in Montreal with last call at 2:50 AM).
 While Quebec has its SAQ, (Societe des alcools du Quebec) for its government-run liquor stores, you can buy beer at grocery stores and the legal drinking age is 18, the same as in Australia.

 South Australia’s 1997 Liquor Licensing Act seems to leave a reasonable amount of discretion to bar owners and beer is fairly easy to buy.
 Closing times, however, are a bit of an issue.
 In 1967, South Australia extended closing time from 6 PM – yes 6 PM – all the way to 10 PM.
 Closing times are a little later, but not much, nowadays.
 Here then, in the vital field of beer and pubs, is a comparison of two establishments, one in each of our cities.

-Guess what, there is a P.J.
-O’Brien’s in Adelaide!
-Just like in Sydney, and in Toronto.
+The P.J.
+O’Brien’s in Adelaide closed.
+So we've selected Mick O'Shea's as a replacement.
 Montreal, being Montreal, offers you Le Vieux Dublin (as in old, not as in view).
 Both charming establishments with a nice selection on tap and great food.
 Here’s a sample.